aashreys/docker-mongo-auth/README.md

 # docker-mongo-auth
-A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.
+A Docker Image for MongoDB which extends the default MongoDB docker image.
+It facilitates adding a Database and a DB Owner username and password when the container is first launched.

 # Customization
 There are a number of environment variables which you can specify to customize the username and passwords of your users.